 June 6-8, 2019 | Parco Sempione, Milan, Italy

-During the live performance, a swarm of customized drones carrying LED screens and amplified sound will implicate the public in a series of intimate debates led by immigrant Milanesi.
-The eyes and the voice of the airborne machines will belong to a cast of migrants ranging in immigration experience, national origin, and age.
-To produce this complex work, More Art has engaged with Fondazione Casa della Carità, a social institution which provides housing, counseling, medical services, occupational mentorship, cultural initiatives, and legal aide programs to the homeless, roma people, and immigrants living in informal settlements or irregular camps in the outskirts of Milan.
+During the live performance, a swarm of customized drones carrying LED screens and amplified sound implicated the public in a series of intimate debates led by immigrant Milanesi.
+The eyes and the voice of the airborne machines belong to a cast of migrants ranging in immigration experience, national origin, and age.
+To produce this complex work, More Art engaged with Fondazione Casa della Carità, a social institution which provides housing, counseling, medical services, occupational mentorship, cultural initiatives, and legal aide programs to the homeless, roma people, and immigrants living in informal settlements or irregular camps in the outskirts of Milan.

 As the so-called refugee crisis and rising nationalistic sentiments continues to unfold in Europe and The United States, citizens are demanding more and more strict immigration laws.
 Though the media is often preoccupied with how the crisis will impact the lives of the native population, the voices of immigrants go unheard.
 In an effort to foster dialogue and mutual understanding, Loro (Them) will offer a platform for rendering the perspectives of invisibilized members of society.

 While drones have gone from being a strictly military security resource to having numerous recreational and humanitarian applications, the connotations of fear, automation, and surveillance remain.
 To many people, drones are linked to danger and intrusion, painted as inhumane devices.
 With this project, Wodiczko is turning these connotations on their head, using drones to emphasize individual experiences, to call out the fear that drones invoke and replace it with empathy.
 Wodiczko strives to bring to light the complexities of immigrant identities today, not just in Italy but around the world.

 about the artist.